GDPR (Privacy) Policy for Counselling Sessions

 How long do I hold your information?

-When we have finished working together, I will delete electronic copies of your information and correspondence within one month.
-I will hold onto your session information (written or electronic) for up to seven years past the end of our working together.
-This is so that I have a reference of our work in situations such as you returning to counselling in the future.
-After this time has passed, I will shred or permanently delete the session information.
+I will store your session information (written or electronic) for up to seven years past the end of our working together.
+This is so that I have a reference of our work in situations such as you returning to supervision with me.
+After this time has passed, I will shred all information.

 Your rights